adamsorbie/unix_course-2020-02-14/README.md

 $ cat lorem_ipsum.txt lorem_ipsum_2.txt
 ```

-This is a good time to introduce the *standard input* and *standard
+This is a good time to introduce *standard input* and *standard
-output* and what you can do with it.
-You can redirect the *standard output*
+output* and what you can do with them.
+Stdin is the standard input stream
+and accepts text as input.
+Stdout is the standard output stream, and as you might expect,
-into a file by using the `>` operator.
-Let us use the call above to generate a new file that contains
+outputs text.
+You can redirect the *standard output* into a file by using the `>` operator.
+Let try this to generate a new file that contains
 the combined content of both files:

 ```
 $ cat two_lines.txt three_lines.txt > five_lines.txt
 ```

-Please have a look at the content of this file:
+Use cat again to have a look at the content of this file

 ```
 $ cat five_lines.txt
 ```

-The *standard output* can also be redirected to other tools as
+*standard output* can also be redirected to other tools as
 *standard input*.
-More about this below.
-With `cat` we can reuse the
+We will go into more detail a little later.
+With `cat` we used
 existing file content.
-To create something new we use the command
+To create something entirely new we can use the `echo` command
-`echo` which writes a given string to the standard output.
+which writes an input string to standard output.

 ```
-$ echo "Something very creative"
+$ echo "Linux is cool"
 ```

 To redirect the output into a target file use `>`.

 ```
-$ echo "Something very creative." > creative.txt
+$ echo "Linux is cool" > super_cool.txt
 ```

-Be aware that this can be dangerous.
-You will overwrite the content of an
+Please note that this can be dangerous.
+You can easily overwrite the content of an
 existing file.
 For example if you call now

 ```
-$ echo "Something very uncreative." > creative.txt
+$ echo "Linux is boring" > super_cool.txt
 ```

-there will be only the latest string written to the file and the
+only the last string will be written to the file and the
-previous one will be overwritten.
-To append the output of a command to a
+previous one will be overwritten (Worst of all the text in your file will be a lie ;) ).
-file without overwriting the content use `>>`.
+To append output of a command to a file without overwriting use `>>`.

 ```
-$ echo "Something very creative." > creative.txt
+$ echo "Linux is cool" > super_cool.txt
-$ echo "Something very uncreative." >> creative.txt
+$ echo "Adam is the best teacher" >> super_cool.txt
 ```

-Now `creative.txt` should contain two lines.
+Now your file should contain two lines

-Sometimes you just want to get an excerpt of a file e.g. just the
+Often you just want part a file, for example just the
-first or last lines of it.
+first few or last few lines.
 For this the commands `head` and `tail` can
 be used.
-Per default 10 lines are shown.
+By default 10 lines are shown.
 You can use the parameter `-n
 <NUMBER>` (e.g. `-n 20` or just `-<NUMBER>` (e.g. `-20`) to specify the
-number of lines to be displayed.
-Test the tools with the file
+number of lines you want to be displayed.
+Test `head` and `tail` with the file
 `origin_of_species.txt`:

 ```